hyperknot/openfreemap/website/blocks/main.md

 ## How can I donate or support this project?

-If this project helps you save on your map hosting costs, please subscribe to one of our support plans.
+If this project helps you save on your map hosting costs, please subscribe to one of our support plans here:

 <!--support_plans-->